TommyBark/devinterparch/results/experiment_doc.md

 ## Playing with code

 ### Dataset preparation
-To sample loss I will use `imdb` dataset.
-I will pass part of each review as a input into model and use the next token as a label.
+To sample loss we will use `imdb` dataset.
+We will pass part of each review as a input into model and use the next token as a label.
 We don't want to use the whole review - 1 as input and last token as label as there is some potential that last tokens of many reviews will end similarly (e.g. ".")
 We select text which are at least X tokens long and then  use X-1 token as label.
 (In this case X should be somehow high as higher context -> better performance).
 We have selected X=200.